comp-lin-alg/comp-lin-alg-course/doc/source/index.rst

    .. warning::

-      This course is due for substantial revision and reorganisation before Academic Year 23/24, and hence these pages are likely to change in substantial ways before then.
+      This course is undergoing substantial revision and reorganisation going into Academic Year 23/24, and hence these pages are likely to change in substantial ways as the course goes underway.

    .. toctree::

       practicalities